Joako360/osm2city/doc/manual/parameters.rst

     /usr/bin/python3 /home/vanosten/develop_vcs/osm2city/parameters.py -d

-If you want to see a listing of the actual parameters used during scenery generation (i.e. a combination of the defaults with the overridden values in your ``params.ini`` file, then you can run the following command:
+If you want to see a listing of the actual parameters used during scenery generation (i.e. a combination of the defaults with the overridden values in your ``params.py`` file, then you can run the following command:

 ::

-    /usr/bin/python3 --file /home/pingu/development/osm2city/parameters.py -f LSZS/params.ini
+    /usr/bin/python3 --file /home/pingu/development/osm2city/parameters.py -f LSZS/params.py

 ====================